ninjah187/ngx-mvu/README.md

 </ng-container>
 ```

 Done!
-This few steps allowed us for implementing MVU architecture pattern in Angular.
+This few steps allowed us for implementing MVU architectural pattern in Angular.

 ## Why use this architecture?

 - **Complete Static Typing**
   - This architecture is fully statically typed, enabling seamless and confident code refactoring.
 Leverage the power of static typing for easy and secure code modifications.